nhman2002/UX-Design/pa2.md

 - If in the match there were people more qualified than you, how would you feel?
 - Are you interested in sports accessories, or other things?
 - When participating in team sports, do you want a team with enough players or more players?
 Why?
-- What format have you used to schedule and invite friends to participate in sports with?
+- What format have you used to schedule and invite friends to participate in sports?
 - If there were an application that provides player search and appointment scheduling, would you want to use it?
 Why?
 - Do you have any other comments or questions?